bochap/bochap.com/content/posts/1728057192987-go-for-go/index.md

     <figcaption>Editing .zshrc</figcaption>
 </figure>

-2. **Enabling Go Everywhere: Setting the PATH** To use the `go` command without having to specify its full path every time, we need to add its location to the PATH environment variable.
+2. **Enabling Go Everywhere:** To use the `go` command without having to specify its full path every time, we need to add its location to the PATH environment variable.
 This variable tells your shell where to look for executable files.

 <figure>
     <img src="images/17_go_for_go_vi_zshrc.png"